PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-11 08:00:54
+Last updated: 2024-04-11 08:01:27
-Random Quote: Even brave men blind themselves sometimes, when they are afraid to see.  -  Beric Dondarrian
+Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams